NavyaG-lab/Tech-writer/dimensional_modeling/contribution_margin.md

 ### Finance Chart of Accounts

--
--We keep our latest Matera chart of accounts in [Itaipu source code](https://github.com/nubank/itaipu/blob/master/src/main/resources/finance_chart_of_accounts.json) as a JSON file.
+- We keep our latest Matera chart of accounts in [Itaipu source code](https://github.com/nubank/itaipu/blob/master/src/main/resources/finance_chart_of_accounts.json) as a JSON file.
 Check with the FP&A squad to confirm that they are keeping this up to date.
 See the git committers for specific names.
--